libhal/SJSU-Dev2/README.md

 for a full guide.

 ## Using a Prebuilt Virtual Machine
-One of the easist ways to get started with SJSU-Dev2 is to use a VM with all of the software installed.
+One of the easiest ways to get started with SJSU-Dev2 is to use a VM with all of the software installed.

 Steps to install virtual box and the virtual machine are listed below: